kiliandangendorf/hsh-favs-linkerd-prototype/README.md

 Add Traefik repo to `helm` and install:
 ```
 helm repo add traefik https://helm.traefik.io/traefik
+helm repo update
 helm install --set --namespace=traefik traefik traefik/traefik
 ```
 In every file in `src/svc` we see at the end of file traefik extentions.

 ### Deploy (unmeshed and meshed)
-At first deploy services without mash to the differenzes later.
+At first deploy services without mash to the differences later.
 ```
 sh deploy-unmeshed.sh
 ```